awesto/django-shop/docs/tutorial/quickstart.rst

 Quickstart with Docker
 ======================

-To get a first impression of the **django-SHOP** demos, please use one of the prepared Docker images.
+To get a first impression of the **django-SHOP** demos, please use the prepared Docker compose file.
 If not already available on your workstation, first install the `Docker runtime environment`_ and start the local Docker machine.